Public Records & Services in Pinon

 Frequently Asked Questions

 To register to vote in Pinon, Arizona, residents can register online through the Arizona Secretary of State's website, by mail, or in person at the Navajo County elections office.
 Arizona requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Arizona Secretary of State's voter lookup tool.
-For local municipal elections in Pinon, contact the Navajo County Clerk's office for schedules and ballot information.
+For local county and state elections (Pinon is an unincorporated community in Navajo County and does not hold municipal elections), contact the Navajo County Clerk's office for schedules and ballot information.

 Property records for Pinon, Arizona are maintained by the Navajo County Assessor's Office and the Navajo County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Navajo County, including parcels in Pinon.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Navajo County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Arizona counties provide online property record searches through their county websites.
-For in-person requests, visit the Navajo County offices at the county courthouse.
 The Navajo County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Pinon, Arizona residents are available through both county and state offices.
 The Arizona Department of Health Services, Office of Vital Records, located in Phoenix, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Arizona.
 Orders can be placed online, by mail, or in person.
 Locally, the Navajo County Clerk's office issues marriage licenses and maintains marriage records for Navajo County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.